-The largest group in which the full current and prior year results of the Company are consolidated is that headed by North West Electricity Networks (Jersey) Limited ("NWEN (Jersey)"), a company incorporated and registered in Jersey; those consolidated financial statements can be obtained from the registered address of NWEN (Jersey), which is 44 Esplanade, St Helier, Jersey, Channel Islands, JE4 9WG.
+The smallest and largest group in which the full current and prior year results of the Company are consolidated is that headed by NWEN (Jersey); those consolidated financial statements can be obtained from the above address.

 At 31 March 2024, the ultimate parent undertaking and ultimate controlling party was NWEN (Jersey).